Kcnarf/d3-voronoi-treemap/README.md

 <a name="voronoiTreemap_clip" href="#voronoiTreemap_clip">#</a> <i>voronoiTreemap</i>.<b>clip</b>([<i>clip</i>])

-If *clip* is specified, sets the clipping polygon. *clip* defines a hole-free concave polygon, and is specified as an array of 2D points \[x, y\], which must be *(i)* open (no duplication of the first D2 point) and *(ii)* counterclockwise (assuming the origin ⟨0,0⟩ is in the top-left corner).
+If *clip* is specified, sets the clipping polygon. *clip* defines a hole-free convex polygon, and is specified as an array of 2D points \[x, y\], which must be *(i)* open (no duplication of the first D2 point) and *(ii)* counterclockwise (assuming the origin ⟨0,0⟩ is in the top-left corner).
 If *clip* is not specified, returns the current clipping polygon, which defaults to:

 ```js
 [[0,0], [0,1], [1,1], [1,0]]